neilblom/wordlist-writer/docs/Frontend_Architecture.md

 Status: Authoritative Frontend Guide

 Overview
 This document explains the frontend architecture of WordList Writer.
-It merges the original UI structure with the updated single-layer editor, centralized highlight pipeline, tokenizer rules, rendering rules, startup sequence, and July 19 fixes.
-It is designed for future development sessions and for debugging UI-related issues.
+It merges the original UI structure with the updated single-layer editor, centralized highlight pipeline, tokenizer rules, rendering rules, startup sequence, July 19 fixes, and new cognate dictionary architecture.
+WordList Writer is a teacher-facing authoring tool.
+Students never interact with the application.
+All UI components, including frequency lists, cognates, master lists, warnings, and project tools, are designed exclusively for teacher use.

 1. High-Level Structure
 The frontend is a single-page application built with plain HTML, CSS, and JavaScript.
 There is no framework.
 The app is divided into: